attendance: 3 000 (sold out)

 encore: Rearviewmirror, Dissident, Yellow Ledbetter, Porch

-This show was originally scheduled in Ogden at Fairgrounds.
+Despite their boycott of Ticketmaster, Pearl Jam sell out the venue in record time.
 Eddie quell rumors of Pearl Jam returning to Ticketmaster for ticketing by beginning the show with, "... you may have heard about us giving into Ticketmaster in L.A. and New York City.
 Well, I just wanna tell ya - that's bullshit".
 "Long Road" is premiered here.
 "Why Go" features a long drum intro.
 After "Alive", a kid throws his baseball cap up on stage, Eddie says, "He throws his hat up on stage, now he says "Hey Dddie I want it back".
 Ah, he just wanted me to hold it he says.
 I'll do more than just hold it", and he proceeds to turn around, unzip his pants and stick the hat down his pants, then pulls it out, and says, "There you go" as he throws the hat back to the kid.
 At the start of the encore, Stone says, "Where's that hat?
 I wanna smell that hat".
 Eddie goes into a story about other places they could have played in Wyoming...
 "Thermopolis" (crowd boos).
 Jeff: "Straight outta Thermopolis".
 Eddie: "We could played Bar None.
 Is there actually a city called Meeteetsie?
 Don't touch me teet-sie.
 We really thought seriously about playing Cokeville but we didn't think that was very PC, so we thought Green River might fit".
 He chats about some other towns and then says he's glad they're in Casper (huge applause) and thanks Bad Religion and mentions that they played with them before in Germany, leading to "Rearviewmirror".
 This is the first show that Monkeywrench Radio broadcast on the Pearl Jam tour, with Eddie spinning favorites such as the Foo Fighters and Pete Townshend disks and taking phone calls in the post-show.

 opening act: Bad Religion